ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: range_check

-    Specifies whether to validate attribute values and function parameters.
-If enabled, the instrument driver validates the parameters values that you  pass to driver functions.
+    Specifies whether to validate property values and method parameters.
+If enabled, the instrument driver validates the parameters values that you  pass to driver methods.
 Range checking parameters is very useful for  debugging.
-After you validate your program, you can set this attribute to  VI_FALSE to disable range checking and maximize performance.
+After you validate your program, you can set this property to  False to disable range checking and maximize performance.
-    The default value is VI_TRUE.
-Use the :py:meth:`niscope.Session._init_with_options`  function to override this value.
+    The default value is True.
+Use the :py:meth:`niscope.Session._init_with_options`  method to override this value.

     The following table lists the characteristics of this property.